Bigstool/i-use-arch-btw/packages.md

 Unverified: not sure whether this package helps or not.

-Daemon: has a daemon which needs to be enabled
+Daemon: has a daemon that needs to be enabled

 ## Base installation